inversegravity/getdata-007-project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-NOTE: Per the assignment instructions, the data files used for this assignment were provided by the course instructor at the following link:
+NOTE: Per the assignment instructions, the actual data files used for this assignment were provided by the course instructor at the following link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip